carltian/data_science/Developing_Data_Products/Readme.md

 The output has two parts, the first one shows the monthly payments, monthly payment interests and monthly payment principal.
 The second part is a pie chart of monthly payment interests vs monthly payment principal.

+At the bottom of the right pannel, it shows the number of visitors to this page using the reactivity.